Relativistically intense XUV radiation from laser-illuminated near-critical plasmas: Divergence, brilliance and intensity

 In moving from one to two spatial dimensions we encounter two new physical effects that alter the XUV generation process.
 The first is that the conservation of transverse kinetic momentum, which applies exactly in 1D, is lifted, leading to increased electron heating and reduction of the plasma reflectivity.
 Secondly, the variation in laser intensity across the plasma surface (or, equivalently, the variation in the effective $S$) leads to a spatially varying displacement of the electron-ion boundary and to wavefront curvature of the reflected light.
 Both of these effects are more pronounced for plasma of lower $S$.

-In \cref{fig:2d-a,fig:2d-b,fig:2d-c} we show snapshots of the amplitude of the reflected light for incidence angle $60^\circ$ and $S$ of 0.5, 4 and 8.
-For the lowest density, we see that the wavefronts of the leading edge are almost flat, corresponding to reflection in the specular direction.
-The lineout along this vector shows the sharp spikes that are characteristic of the RES mechanism.
-Towards the peak of the pulse, where the amplitude reaches near twice its initial value, the wavefronts are become curved due to ponderomotive denting of the plasma surface.
-Behind this, however, the RES spikes are lost as the laser reflects from that non-uniform plasma surface.
+In \cref{fig:snapshot} we show the re-emitted pulse electric-field amplitude from 2D simulations for various $S$ and $\theta$.
+For the lowest density, \cref{fig:snapshot-a}, the wavefronts of the leading edge are almost flat and they travel along the specular direction.
+Behind this, however, the wavefronts become strongly distorted as the pulse reflects from a curved plasma surface.
+The lineout along the specular direction shows that the peak electric-field amplitude is approximately equal to that of the incident pulse, so the amplitude increase we expect from the RES mechanism is lost.

 These effects are mitigated by moving to higher $S$.
-For $S = 4$, \cref{fig:2d-b} shows that the wavefronts are near flat across the entire pulse.
-While the amplitude is only increased to $1.2\times$ its initial value, RES-like features can be seen across the whole of the reflected waveform.
-Similarly to \cref{fig:1d-c}, \cref{fig:2d-c} shows that at $S = 8$, the leading edge of the pulse acquires the non-linear reshaping characteristic of the ROM mechanism.
+For $S = 4$, \cref{fig:snapshot-b} shows that the wavefronts are flat across the entire pulse and the peak electric-field amplitude is twice that of the incident pulse.
+If a linear density ramp with scale-length $0.3\,\micron$ is introduced in front of the bulk plasma, as shown in \cref{fig:snapshot-c}, we find that the peak electric-field amplitude is even larger, at $2.7\times$ the initial value.
+This corresponds achieving a peak intensity of $3.6\times10^{22}\,\Wcm^{-2}$, above the current record~\cite{Hercules}.
+It should be noted that this increase arises in absence of any focussing, as the plasma surface has not been specially curved nor is there appreciable ponderomotive denting.
+It has been proposed that shaped plasma targets may be used to focus high harmonics to extreme intensity, exploiting the reduction in the diffraction limit~\cite{Naumova,GordienkoFocussing}; such effects would stand in addition to the intensity increase arising from the RES mechanism that we show here.

-The consequence of increased electron heating and non-uniformity of the plasma surface is to shift the optimum for XUV generation from $S = 1$ to $S \simeq 4$.
-Nevertheless, the XUV reflectivity shown in \cref{fig:2d-d} still has the broad peak between $50^\circ$ and $70^\circ$ we expect based on 1D theory and simulation, and \cref{fig:2d-e} shows that for $S > 4$, the 2D reflectivity is within a factor of two that predicted by 1D simulations.
-Even though we expect losses to electron heating to become larger when irradiating near-critical plasmas, this is outweighed by the XUV reflectivity increase attributable to the storage of energy in plasma fields during non-linear motion of the plasma surface.
+The consequence of increased electron heating and non-uniformity of the plasma surface is to shift the optimum for XUV generation from $S = 1$ to $S \simeq 4$, and reduce both $\aeff$ and the conversion efficiency $\xce$.
+Nevertheless, the dependence of the former on $S$ and $\theta$ in the 2D case, shown in \cref{fig:2d-a}, demonstrates qualitative agreement with that found with 1D simulations.
+The reflected pulse is relativistically intense in the XUV frequency range for a broad range of angles around $60^\circ$ and $S \simeq 3$.
+Similarly, the XUV reflectivity shown in \cref{fig:2d-b} still has the broad peak between $55^\circ$ and $75^\circ$ we expect based on 1D theory and simulation.
+The best value of $4\%$ is approximately a factor of four smaller than that obtained in 1D.
+We attribute this to increased electron heating caused by wavelength-sized density perturbations, which are induced along the plasma surface by the oblique incidence of the laser pulse.